bartex00001/WS2812_for_RPI_PICO/README.md

 ### Convert HSL to RGB (static)

-Mothod for converting a color from 8-bit HSL to 8-bit RGB.
+Method for converting a color from 8-bit HSL to 8-bit RGB.

 ```python
 @staticmethod